psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comp.md

 Next I thought it would be interesting to show detailed maps of the results for each level of government.
 It's pretty rare to see all the state legislative results mapped out, so enjoy!

 ## President

+Include a blurb about the data, where you got it from for each office.

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower-comp/president.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/president.png"></a>
 </figure>